 In this series for Emerge, Indra will be exploring what is emerging in politics at this crucial moment in human history.
 This is part four.
-Read parts one, two and three here.She couldn’t pin him down.
+Explore the rest of the series here.She couldn’t pin him down.
 All suit and tie during working hours.
 Then a mad rocker at the weekends.
 Generally a very strategic type: carefully listening and planning the best way forward – whether in business, or even sorting out our weekends.
 But occasionally something would set him off and he’d just want his own way on everything.
 Politics was the worst thing: just like a child, insisting he’s right. ***

 My friends without kids don’t get it.
 On the one hand I give them far too much of my time.
 Letting them go to different schools was the last straw – surely they should just all go to the same one?
 And then I let them go off with their friends on some hare-brained jaunt, not knowing from one day to the next where they are.
 But you’ve got to give them just enough care and freedom to help them grow up to be themselves – not just fall in line.
 If I had ten kids, I’d still treat them all differently – though there’s no doubt they are all family.